dt-demos/monaco-demo/README.md

 ## 3) Run Monaco using Docker Runner

 The `scripts/run-monaco.sh` script is provided for local testing of the [Monitoring as Code Runner](https://github.com/dynatrace-ace/monaco-runner).
-It assumes you the monaco project files already and have the Docker installed locally.
+It assumes you the Monaco project files already and have the Docker installed locally.

 For example: